plosan/gas_dynamics_heat_and_mass_transfer/README.tex.md

-# Gas Dynamics and Heat and Mass Transfer
+a# Gas Dynamics and Heat and Mass Transfer

 This is a repository to store the Gas Dynamics and Heat and Mass Transfer course project.